arangodb/arangodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 *Blog article: [Comparing new RocksDB and MMFiles storage engines](https://www.arangodb.com/why-arangodb/comparing-rocksdb-mmfiles-storage-engines/)*

-RocksDB is an embeddable persistent key-value store.
-It is a log structure database and is optimized for fast storage.
+The engine must be selected for the whole server / cluster.
+It is not possible to mix engines.
+The transaction handling and write-ahead-log format in the individual engines is very different and therefore cannot be mixed.

+## MMFiles

-The MMFiles engine is optimized for the use-case where the data fits into the main memory.
+The MMFiles (Memory-Mapped Files) engine is optimized for the use-case where the data fits into the main memory.
 It allows for very fast concurrent reads.
 However, writes block reads and locking is on collection level.

 Indexes are always in memory and are rebuilt on startup.
 This gives better performance but imposes a longer startup time.

+## RocksDB

+RocksDB is an embeddable persistent key-value store.
+It is a log structure database and is optimized for fast storage.

 The RocksDB engine is optimized for large data-sets and allows for a steady insert performance even if the data-set is much larger than the